ABEVIntegrations/lfdataview/docs/_deployment/SELF_HOSTING_GUIDE.md

 # Self-Hosting Guide

-**Last Updated:** 2025-11-18
+**Last Updated:** 2025-11-25
+**Version:** 1.0 (Community Edition - Stateless)

 ## Overview

-Guide for deploying Laserfiche Data View as a single-tenant application on your own server.
+Guide for deploying LF DataView on your own server.
+The Community Edition uses stateless authentication with no database required.

 ## Prerequisites